StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 ```
 wget http://ftp.microbio.me/greengenes_release/current/2022.10.taxonomy.asv.nwk.qza
 ```
+⚠️ _NOTE: All of the following qiime commands were ran using a slurm job script._
 We will be using the ```non-v4-16s``` argument as per Daniel McDonald's [instructions](https://forum.qiime2.org/t/introducing-greengenes2-2022-10/25291).<sup>3</sup> The ```non-v4-16s``` argument allows you to process paired end V4 data, which is what we have.
 This method uses closed-reference OTU picking where the sequences will be compared to our reference dataset (greengenes2) for clustering.
 Any sequences that do not cluster with a reference sequence will be discarded.
 To perform closed-reference OTU picking we type:
 ```
 qiime greengenes2 non-v4-16s \